oracle/weblogic-deploy-tooling/documentation/2.0/content/rcuinfo.md

 During creating or updating a domain, there is new section `RCUDbInfo` in the model, under the `domainInfo` section, for specifying RCU database connection information without using the command-line arguments `-rcu_db` and `-rcu_prefix`.
 Use this to support a database where the connection string is more complex and requires extra options.

-### Accessing database (wallet based access)
+### Accessing database using a wallet

 When accessing a database using a wallet, you need to obtain the wallet from your DBA and information about the database:

-`tns alias` can be found in the `tnsnames.ora` file inside the database wallet.
+`tns alias` - the network service name.
+This can be found in the `tnsnames.ora` file inside the database wallet.
 The alias is on the left side of the equal sign.

 ```text